insure logo

 Fill out and file the proper forms: Complete and return these forms as quickly as you can.
 Typically, you will find the forms on your insurer’s website.
 But if you are unsure of where to get the forms – or just want to make sure you are filling out all the necessary forms — talk to your insurer to make sure you follow the proper procedures.

-Prepare for your insurance adjuster’s visit: Your insurance company will probably send out an adjuster to examine the damage to your home.
+Prepare for your insurance adjuster’s visit: Your insurance company may send out an adjuster to examine the damage to your home.
 Prepare written notes about what happened, including the list of things damaged.

-Keep receipts if you relocate: Your home may be so damaged that it is no longer habitable.
+Keep receipts for additional living expenses: Your home may be so damaged that it is no longer habitable.
 If this is the case, you will need to relocate temporarily.
 Keep all receipts related to the relocation, including those for hotel fees, meals and other expenses.

 How are homeowners insurance claims paid?